 What are you waiting for?

 The primary enabler becomes dependent on being needed by the addict, and the addiction becomes their purpose.
-For the martyr they become a victim and receive attention, empathy, and sympathy from others.
-Their dependency on this paralyzes them by a fear of change – what will happen if their loved one gets better?
+For the martyr, they become a victim and receive attention, empathy, and sympathy from others.
+Their dependency on this paralyzes them with a fear of change – what will happen if their loved one gets better?

 In summary, we have a two-fold situation that occurs when the addict lashes out:

-- First, they are showing their hand that they are scared with the anger and outburst.
+- First, they show that they are scared by the anger and outburst.

 - Second, the family reacts in fear and surrenders to the manipulation or seeks to avoid any confrontation altogether.